oslego/blogpost-reference-box/understanding-reference-box.md

 [illustration of coordinate system without margin-box]

-At this point, the circle's 50% radius yields an actual length of 50px -- half the element's width or height.
+At this point, the circle's 50% radius yields an actual length of 50px (half the element's width or height).

 The shape changes when we do specify a margin.